cerenaltin/Google-Cloud-ISDSA-Bootcamp-Projects/Vertex AI Predicting Loan Risk with AutoML/lab4.md

 <img src="img/loan6.JPG" alt="loan6" >

 In this case, assuming that the person's income is 50,000, age 30, and loan 20,000, the model predicts that this person will repay the loan.

+## Thank you for your time and attention to these projects! 🚀